top of page

 In the Neoclassical era, which emerged in the 18th century as a reaction against the excesses of the Baroque period, Greek literature served as a model of aesthetic purity, rationality, and order.
 Neoclassical writers and artists sought to emulate the clarity, restraint, and moral values found in ancient Greek texts, resulting in works characterized by balance, harmony, and classical motifs.
 The principles of Greek literature guided the development of genres such as the neoclassical tragedy and the heroic epic, reflecting a return to classical ideals of beauty and virtue.

 In the modern era, Greek literature continues to exert a significant influence on literature, philosophy, and popular culture.
-From the existentialist themes in the works of Nietzsche and Camus to the narrative structures of contemporary novels and films, echoes of Greek mythology, drama, and philosophy permeate modern artistic expression.
+From the existentialist themes in the works of Nietzsche and Camus to the narrative structures of contemporary novels and films, echoes of Greek mythology poetry, drama, and philosophy permeate modern artistic expression.
 The enduring relevance of Greek literature lies in its exploration of universal themes such as love, fate, morality, and the human condition, resonating with audiences across time and space.

 ABOUT THE BLOGGER